-In this respect, the European Commission, through the study “User expectations of a life events approach for designing e-Government services” (Fig. 2), discusses the main reasons why people use the Internet to relate to the public administration (EU).
-We can thus see that the biggest increase occurred in completing and submitting electronic forms (29%), followed by sending regular e-mails to public administration bodies (22%).
-Instead, the use of Internet only to get information from the public administration was affected by a decline of 4% and the “just clicking” method had a growth of only 2%.
+The European Commission, in a study titled “User expectations of a life events approach for designing e-Government services” (Figure 2), explained why people use the Internet to relate to the public administration in the European Union.
+Most people used the Internet to complete and submit electronic forms (29%) and to send regular e-mails to administrative authorities (22%).
+However, the use of the Internet to obtain information from public administrative institutions was at 4% and the “just clicking” method had a growth of only 2%.
 We can understand from these numbers that those who use the Internet at home are expected to use the network to better relate with the public administration, and not just as a means of access to information.

 [Figure 2 here]